Wife of Scotland’s leader says her parents trapped in Gaza are ‘terrified’

 The El-Naklas travelled to Gaza last week to visit an elderly relative and Nadia’s brother, who works as a doctor in Gaza.

-On Saturday, Hamas, the armed group that rules Gaza, attacked Israel, prompting a bombardment that so far has killed more than 1,300 people on each side.
+On Saturday, Hamas, an armed group in Gaza, attacked Israel, prompting fighting that has killed more than 1,300 people on each side.

 On Wednesday, Gaza’s sole power plant ran out of fuel and shut down after Israel’s decision to cut off supplies.